 subclass 13.93/1 manufacture of woven or tufted carpets and rugs

-Each local unit is assigned a single SIC code, which corresponds to the unit’s principal activity.
-Where more than one type of economic activity is carried out by a local unit or enterprise, its principal activity is the activity in which most of the people are employed, though this does not necessarily account for 50% or more of the total employment of the reference unit.
+Each local unit is assigned a single five-digit SIC code, which corresponds to the unit's principal activity.
+Where more than one type of economic activity is carried out by a local unit or reporting unit, its principal activity is the activity in which most of the people are employed, though this does not necessarily account for 50% or more of the total employment of the reporting unit.

-For example, if a reference unit contains four local units (for example, four local shops), and each specialises in different things then they would be under different SICs.
-If one local unit contains more employees than the others, then the local unit with the most employees is where the reference unit would be classified to.
-The proportion of employees in each local unit could be 30%, 25%, 25% and 20% of all employees, so the reference unit would be placed under the SIC that holds 30% of the employees.
+For example, if a reporting unit contains four local units (for example, four shops), and each specialises in selling different things, then they would be under different SICs.
+If one local unit contains more employees than the others, then the local unit with the most employees would determine the SIC of the reporting unit.
+The proportion of employees in each local unit could be 30%, 25%, 25% and 20% of all employees, so the reporting unit would be placed under the SIC that holds 30% of the employees.
 There are detailed rules for determining SIC for multiple-activity economic units, including situations where measures of value added are not available.

 Re-classification of a business can occur due to a relatively small change to the nature of its operation, and this can have a significant effect on APS estimates by industry.
 In addition, the correction of misclassification of businesses can lead to bias, particularly where there is systematic movement from one industry to another.
 This is because, where classification updates are identified via survey returns, it is only units in the survey sample that are updated.